Powering Australian Renewables Fund FAQs

 The PARF is designed to unlock investment in large scale renewable energy resources.
 The fund provides an opportunity for investors to finance a portfolio of renewable assets, to diversify risk and reduce costs.

 No. We would hope that other developers would bring their projects to the Fund.
+However, the Fund is expected to wholly own any projects that it undertakes.

-Once the Fund is established it will determine its own communication protocol.
-In the interim interested parties and stakeholders can email PARF@agl.com.au for enquiries relating to the Powering Australian Renewables Fund.
+Interested parties and stakeholders can email PARF@agl.com.au for enquiries relating to the Powering Australian Renewables Fund.

 The Fund will have its own board of directors representing the Fund’s investors.
 The board will make investment decisions and where AGL is in a position of conflict, it will be excluded from that decision.